-When A is Hermitian, the choice k = 2 corresponds to the block Lanczos method without reorthogonalization [45, Chap.
+When A is Hermitian, the choice k = 2 corresponds to the block Lanczos method without reorthogonalization [43, Chap.
 13].
-Historically, the reorthogonalization step
+Historically, the reorthogonalization step has been regarded as important for achieving robustness.
+If we use block Lanczos with sRR, then we can often dispense with reorthogonalization.

 As with sGMRES, in the unblocked case (b = 1), we recommend k-truncated Arnoldi with a modest k as shown in Algorithm 1.2.
-However, for eigenvalue computations, there is compelling reason to take the block size $b \gg 1$ .
+However, for eigenvalue computations, there is a compelling reason to take the block size $b \gg 1$.
 As the block size b increases, the cost of orthogonalization quickly becomes devastating.